Core Web Vitals

 Source: web.dev/case-studies/renault (2021).
 Methodology: linear regression on multi-month real-user data.
 Not a true A/B test; pre/post or regression-based.
 Confidence: Medium — performance correlation is well-isolated but not in an A/B sense.

-Good for the "we make pages faster and conversions go up" general argument; not as airtight as Vodafone or Rakuten 24.
+Good for the general "faster pages, higher conversion" argument; not as airtight as Vodafone or Rakuten 24.

 Rakuten 24 (2022)